netsage-project/netsage-pipeline/website/docs/deploy/bare_metal_install.md

 ---
 id: bare_metal_install
-title: NetSage Flow Processing Pipeline Installation Guide
+title: NetSage Flow Processing Pipeline - Manual Installation Guide
-sidebar_label: Server Installation Guide
+sidebar_label: Manual Installation
 ---

-This document covers installing the NetSage Flow Processing Pipeline on a new machine.
+This document covers installing the NetSage Flow Processing Pipeline manually on a new machine (without using Docker).
 Steps should be followed below in order unless you know for sure what you are doing.
 This document assumes a RedHat Linux environment or one of its derivatives.

 ## Data sources